pie-framework/math-validation/README.md

 - an api
 - a large set of test data
+- aims to determine if two mathematical expressions are equal, either having the same form or not
 - have a public website where you can add some math and check if it works - also the link should be shareable